Mostly Resilient

 This role is mostly resilient

-Labor relations specialists are "Mostly Resilient" because the heart of this work — negotiating contracts, building trust between workers and management, and making judgment calls in tense situations — requires deeply human skills that AI simply can't replicate.
-AI is stepping in to handle the time-consuming paperwork side of things, like drafting contract language and searching through past agreements, but every AI output still needs a human expert to review and approve it before it matters.
+Labor relations specialists are labeled "Mostly Resilient" because the heart of this work, including negotiating contracts, building trust with workers and management, and making judgment calls in sensitive disputes, requires deeply human skills that AI simply cannot replicate.
+AI is stepping in to help with time-consuming document tasks like drafting contract language and searching through agreements for inconsistencies, but every AI output still needs a human to review and approve it before it matters at the bargaining table.

 Analysis of Current AI Resilience